kleinbottle/swanlotus/content/blogs/what-ails-indian-education/what-ails-indian-education.md

 | And God fulfils Himself in many ways,
 | Lest one good custom should corrupt the world.

 Mark that I am not against developing a good memory or exercising it to keep fit mentally.
-Indeed, in my chapters entitled "Poetry" and "Arithmetic Revisited" from the manuscript of my forthcoming book [_Secrets of Academic Success_]({static}/sas-manuscript/SAS-partial.pdf) I have suggested poetry recitation and mental arithmetic as ways to develop memory while at the same time becoming more literate and numerate.
+Indeed, in my chapters entitled "Poetry" and "Arithmetic Revisited"---from the manuscript of my forthcoming book [_Secrets of Academic Success_]({static}/sas-manuscript/SAS-partial.pdf)---I have suggested poetry recitation and mental arithmetic as ways to develop memory while at the same time becoming more literate and numerate.

 In any case, developing a good memory is quite distinct from memorizing facts without understanding them.
 The legendary Albert Einstein is reputed to have advised, ["Never memorize what you can look up in books."][einstein]
 His words ring even more true today, when so much information is available from the Web, literally at the click of a mouse button.

 [einstein]: http://en.wikiquote.org/wiki/Albert_Einstein

 Memorization can scarce supplant the ability to think independently, or critically, or afresh.
-Alas, in India, recall has supplanted understanding.
+Alas, in India, recall has replaced understanding.
 A dozen years of education produce trained parrots rather than thinking human beings capable of dealing with the unforeseen and unforeseeable challenges of the future.

 Despite the [rot][hack] that is periodically revealed about examinations in India, they enjoy sacred status in the minds of parents and, by transitivity, students.
 Rank---that fateful word again for position in a sequence---means everything.
 To top an examination by memorization rather than thinking thus becomes the Holy Grail of an earnest student nurtured on the soil of academe in India.
 This, I consider the first great bane in the Indian education system.